circuitsacul/CircuitSacul/README.md

 ## Tools
  - Python: The first language I learned.
 I've been coding in Python for nearly 7 years.
- - Rust: I've known Rust for less than a year, but I really love it.
-I also rewrote Starboard in Rust.
- - PostgreSQL: By far my favorite database to use.
+ - Rust: My favorite language to use, and what I work with the most.
+ - Typescript: It's better than javascript, at least.
+I use it to build websites and mobile apps (with react native).
+ - PostgreSQL: My go-to any time I need a database.
 I even wrote [an orm](https://github.com/circuitsacul/apgorm) for it.
  - Docker: I know the basics of Docker, and I'm using it in V4 of Starboard.
 It's nice to not have to clone & build the source code to run my apps - I just have to pull the image.
  - Git: I'm pretty good at using Git via GUIs (GitHub, GitHub Desktop, VSC, etc.), but I can use very basic features through the command line as well.